 Years Ended December 31,

-(in millions) 2017 2016
+(in millions) 2018 2017

 Deferred tax assets:

-Basis differential of investments \$ 13 \$ 81
+Basis differential of investments \$ 48 \$ 13

-Deferred policy acquisition costs 2 6
+Deferred policy acquisition costs 1 2

+Net unrealized gains on fixed maturity securities available for sale 1 -

-Accrued expense 61 89
+Accrued expense 62 61

-Total deferred tax assets 76 176
+Total deferred tax assets 112 76

 Deferred tax liabilities:

-Net unrealized gains on fixed maturity securities available for sale (2) (3)
+Net unrealized gains on fixed maturity securities available for sale - (2)

-Policy reserves (119) (259)
+Policy reserves (145) (119)

-Total deferred tax liabilities (121) (262)
+Total deferred tax liabilities (145) (121)

-Net deferred tax liability \$ (45) \$ (86)
+Net deferred tax liability \$ (33) \$ (45)

-At December 31, 2017 and 2016, we had no tax loss carryforwards and no deferred tax valuation allowance.
+At December 31, 2018 and 2017, we had no tax loss carryforwards and no deferred tax valuation allowance.

 We are included in the consolidated federal income tax return of our ultimate parent, AIG.
 Under our Amended and Restated Tax Payment Allocation Agreement dated June 6, 2011 ("AIG Tax Sharing Agreement") with AIG Parent, taxes are recognized and computed on a separate company basis.
 To the extent that benefits for net operating losses, foreign tax credits or net capital losses are utilized on a consolidated basis, we will recognize tax benefits based upon the amount of the deduction and credits utilized in the consolidated federal income tax return.
-Under the AIG Tax Sharing Agreement, AIG Parent has agreed to indemnify us for any tax liability (including interest and penalties)

-resulting from adjustments made by the Internal Revenue Service ("IRS ") or other appropriate authorities to taxable income, special deductions or credits related to transactions between our investees and AIG-FP.
+Under the AIG Tax Sharing Agreement, AIG Parent has agreed to indemnify us for any tax liability (including interest and penalties) resulting from adjustments made by the Internal Revenue Service ("IRS") or other appropriate authorities to taxable income, special deductions or credits related to transactions between our investees and AIGFP.